 Use of Cameras and Digital Images (Parents/Carers) - 'THINK BEFORE WE POST'

-At Sherford Vale School, we are happy for parents and carers to take photos and videos at school events for personal use but please could we remind you that these images must not be distributed or put online unless they are only of your own children.
+At Sherford Vale School and Nursery, we are happy for parents/carers to take photos and videos at school events for personal use but please could we remind you that these images must not be distributed or published online unless they are only of your own children.
 This is to protect and safeguard all members of the community.

 The Data Protection Act does not stop parents from taking images or videos at school events but you would breach it if you did not have the consent from other parents whose children might be captured in those photos or videos.

-How can parents help with keeping children safe?
+How can parents help us to keep children safe?

 Victim Care Unit – 01392 475900